 World’s No. 2 Memory Chip Maker SK Hynix Reports Surprise Profit

-(Bloomberg) -- SK Hynix Inc. reported a surprise operating profit boosted by strong sales of high-end memory chips used to power artificial intelligence applications.
+(Bloomberg) -- SK Hynix Inc. posted a surprise operating profit and affirmed plans to build high-end memory capacity to meet AI demand, the latest to signal hope for a long-delayed rebound in 2024.

 Most Read from Bloomberg